Milan (cultural festival)

 Milan (Sanskrit for unification/coming together) is the National-Level Cultural Festival organized by the Directorate of Student Affairs of SRM Institute of Science and Technology.
 Milan is five day fest with a foray of events that spans extensively over a number of sporting events and multifarious music, dance and art events.
 Every year in addition to these events, Milan also brings to SRM some top-notch music band performances and Proshows.
 The 2015 edition of Milan attempted to break the Guinness World Record with 100 hours of continuous events.

 History

 Milan first began in 2008.
-Commencing with about 25 events in 2008, Milan has grown over the course of time to host over a 100+ different creative and fun-infused events of art, dance, music and sports with ever-expanding participation from across the country.
+Commencing with about 25 events in 2008, Milan has grown over the course of time to host over 100 different creative and fun-infused events of art, dance, music and sports with ever-expanding participation from across the country.
 Several prominent celebrities including Asha Bhonsle, Mammoothy, Kamal Hassan, Suriya, Vetrimaran, Aditya Roy Kapoor, Karthick, John Abraham, Vishal and Shekher, Nucleya, Amit Trivedi, Vijay Deverakonda, Yashika Anand, Sorabh Pant, Rahul Subramainan have graced Milan with their presence over the years.

 Live band performances and concerts have been major attractions at Milan year after year.
 There have also been some outstanding stand-up comedy performances by some nation-wide famous comedy groups like Evam Tamasha, East India Comedy, OML.
 In 2020, Milan will commemorate its 13th successful edition at SRM Institute of Science and Technology.